Annual Writing Awards

 Nominations are welcome from the public for any work published or released in the United States during the eligibility period.
-Nominations should include documentation supporting the positive impact the work has had.
+IMPORTANT NOTE: Nominations must include documentation supporting the positive impact the work has had.
 Such evidence may include media coverage, testimonials, or public recognition for the work and its effect.
-Accompanying material may be sent to the ASJA office by postal mail, email, or fax -- after the online submission is complete.
+Accompanying material may be sent to the ASJA office by postal mail, email (to awards-at-asja.org), or fax -- after the online submission is complete.

 Donald Robinson Memorial Award for Investigative Journalism Article

 A bequest from Donald Robinson, the third president of ASJA, established the Donald Robinson Memorial Fund.
 This fund generates income to provide an annual monetary award to a writer who has published an article, produced on a freelance basis, which represents exceptional achievement in the field of investigative reporting or expose.
 Entries eligible for the 2015 award must have been published during 2014.